flutter/flutter-intellij/CONTRIBUTING.md

 * In the "Kotlin Compiler" preference page, make sure that the "Target JVM Version" is set to `11` or `Same as language level`
 * One-time Dart plugin install - first-time a new IDE is installed and run you will need to install the Dart plugin.
   Find `Plugins` (in Settings/Preferences) and install the Dart plugin, then restart the IDE
 * Open flutter-intellij project in IntelliJ (select and open the directory of the flutter-intellij repository).
+  Note that as of version 60 the project must be opened as a Gradle project.
+Wait for Gradle sync to complete.
   Build it using `Build` | `Build Project`
-  - If you found a popup with "Gradle build scripts found", please "Skip" or ignore it since the project doesn't need to be imported as a gradle project
 * Try running the plugin; there is an existing launch config for "Flutter IntelliJ".
 This should open the "runtime workbench", a new instance of IntelliJ with the plugin installed.
 * If the Flutter Plugin doesn't load (Dart code or files are unknown) see above "One-time Dart plugin install"
-* If libraries are deleted from .iml files, you can try running `flutter pub get` to get them back.
-However, random changes to the .iml files are common and generally it's okay to remove these changes before making commits.
 * Install Flutter SDK from [Flutter SDK download](https://flutter.dev/docs/get-started/install) or [github](https://github.com/flutter/flutter) and set it up according to its instructions.
 * Verify installation from the command line: